Tissus

 H250 Anthracite

-90cm Stable interfacing for forming yokes, belts and creative projects Light to medium weight fabrics such as cotton Fix with a hot iron, dry, 5 to 6 times, step by step without slipping
+90cm Stable interfacing for shaped inserts, belts, and creative projects Light to medium fabrics such as cotton Fix with a hot iron, dry, 5 to 6 times, step by step without sliding

 H410

-90cm Soft interfacing with stabilizing threads running lengthwise, for jacket bibs... as well as small inserts Light to medium weight fabrics such as wool and wild silk Fix with a hot iron, using a damp cloth, step by step without slipping.
+90cm Soft interfacing with stabilizing threads lengthwise, for jacket plastrons... as well as small inserts Light to medium fabrics such as wool and wild silk Fuse with a hot iron, using a damp cloth, step by step without sliding

 H609 White